fulldecent/blog.phor.net/_posts/2024-02-20-howto-spend-amex-gift-card-amazon.md

 Screenshot this card information, you will need it later below.

-## Step 2: Verify your Amazon purchase
+## Step 2: verify your Amazon purchase

 In order to spend the exact, full amount of your gift card, you need to use the "Amazon Reload" page.